muhamed-didovic/shortener-frank/README.md

 ## Installation

-Laravel Exceptions requires [PHP](https://php.net) 7.1-7.3.
+Laravel Shortener requires [PHP](https://php.net) 7.1-7.3.
 This particular version supports Laravel 5.5-5.8 and 6 only.

 To get the latest version, simply require the project using [Composer](https://getcomposer.org):